joakim-ribier/dotfiles/manjaro/README.md

     * _`--overwrite='*'`_ // Fix packages conflicts
     * _`--ignore pacman`_ // Ignore package "pacman" (for example) if _`--overwrite='*'`_ does not working

-    :warning: For _aur_ packages you have to go through directly the Pamac (UI package manager).
+    :warning: For all _aur_ packages you have to go through directly the Pamac (UI package manager).

 * Search package